 Whether it be Eid or Easter, Arabs all over the world welcome the holidays with these delightful date-stuffed semolina cookies known as Maa’moul or Ka’ak Bl Ajweh.

 In my family, it isn’t Eid without us dedicating a day to baking these cookies together.
 We surround the kitchen table and each one of us has a role — mom and khalto mix the maa’moul dough and my sister, cousins, and I create an assembly line where we put together these delightful cookies.
 One of us rolls out the dates, the other stuffs the dough, and the rest of us put our maa’moul tongs to work to pinch out designs.
 It’s not unusual for us to bake 200+ cookies in one sitting (I’m serious guys).
 We bake these to share with with our dearest loved ones.
 So when Eid is finally here, we usually have our friends’ maa’moul to try too!

 These aren’t the type of cookies that you can whip up in 30 minutes from start to finish.
 They need time and love, so get yourself ready to break up this process over two days.
 It’s not a difficult cookie to make…it just takes more time and patience.
-I prefer to prep my semolina mix in the evening and then bake the cookies the very next day.
+I prefer to prep my semolina mix in the morning and then bake the cookies the very next day.

 Makes 50-60 maa’moul cookies

 3 1/2 cups fine semolina*

 1/4 cup sesame oil (avoid the roasted sesame oil as the flavor is too intense)

 1/4 tsp mastic

 1 1/2 tsp ground anise seeds

 2 tsp vanilla powder